Corruption in Mauritius: Bangaleea money laundering, fake contracts and attempted murders

 Labour Party activist and former van driver Hemant Bangaleea has made headlines since 2006, given his involvement in numerous scandals as well as his unexplained wealth and numerous trips overseas.
 Bangaleea has been a close associate of Navin Ramgoolam.
 In 2006, authorities started to investigate Bangaleea's suspected involvement in the 2003 murder of another Labour activist, Rajeshwar Indur, as well as fake Letters of Intent during the purchase of prized plots of state-owned land near the coast of La Cambuse and Bel-Ombre.
 In 2012, Pravind Jugnauth revealed that Bangaleea held $20 million (Rs 600 million) in an HSBC bank account in Singapore, thus triggering a money-laundering investigation by the DPP.
 The MRA also began investigating Bangaleea's attempt to repurchase his shares in Silver Beach Hotel in 2012.
 Bangaleea was also arrested in 2012 for swindling of funds and forgery of sales contracts, as Nitesh Ramdharry, the prospective buyer of Rs 40 million worth of land (6 arpents) in Goa, India, discovered that the sale contract issued by Bangaleea was fake.
 Ramdharry was then threatened and assaulted by thugs who wanted to steal his cash and contract.

+2012 sedition charges and MITD paedophilia scandal

+During a press conference at the Sun Trust on 22 December 2012 Pravind Jugnauth commented on Navin Ramgoolam's government's lack of action despite a pedophilia scandal at the Mauritius Institute of Training and Development (MITD).
+In fact, the MITD fitness instructor Narain Chedumbrum (Rishi) was accused of having sexual relationships with a 14 year-old student.
+Preety Sham Chedumbrum, also reported that her husband Narain wanted her to change her previous affidavits which detailed the sexual relationship.
+At a public meeting held at Renaissance College in Curepipe on 21 February 2013, Jugnauth revealed that despite providing evidence to police, no arrest was being made as Chedumbrum was receiving political protection from minister of Education Vasant Bunwaree.
+Soon afterwards minister Sheila Bappoo lodged a complaint leading to sedition charges to be laid against Pravind Jugnauth, he was briefly arrested but the Director of Public Prosecutions dismissed the case in 2014.
+This was considered as an abuse of power by various parties, including Paul Bérenger and the US Department of State in its annual Country Report on Human Rights Practices.